Our learning is structured around these key areas:

 ICE Scotland organises and supports awards which showcase the outstanding achievements of ICE members.

-This competition gives young engineers the chance to practice writing and presentation in preparation for a viva or Professional Review.
-It'll also raise your profile, help promote your university or employer and give you the opportunity to have your paper published.
-Competitors can also win prize money of up to £250.
-Cash prizes are also awarded to winners and runners-up.
+It's an excellent chance to practice your writing and presentation skills – perfect preparation for a viva or Professional Review.
+It'll also raise your profile, help promote your university or employer, and give you the opportunity to have your paper published.
+Competitors can also win money - £250 in most regions - and there's another cash prize and the prestigious Institution Medal for the overall winner.

 Competition heats for the Emerging Engineers Award take place across the UK.
 Winning papers are short-listed by the international judging panel.
 Three top finalists are then invited to present their papers at the international final.

 Find our more and meet our last year's overall winner